NandoTheessen/personal-blog/content/blog/dev-journal-week1/index.md

 ---
 title: Week 1 in Labs9
 date: '2019-01-11T19:17:03.284Z'
+description: Article about week 1 of Lambda Labs
 ---

 As this was our first week a lot of it was settling in.
 Setting up the repository,